-- 1. We have considered whether the Regulatory Systems (Economic Development) Amendment Bill ('the Bill') is consistent with the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990 ('the Bill of Rights Act'). - 2.
+- 1. We have considered whether the Regulatory Systems (Economic Development) Amendment Bill (No 2) ('the Bill') is consistent with the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990 ('the Bill of Rights Act').
+The Bill replicates the Regulatory Systems (Economic Development) Amendment Bill, which we advised was consistent with the Bill of Rights Act in June 2018. - 2.
 We have not yet received a final version of the Bill.
-This advice has been prepared in relation to the latest version of the Bill (PCO 19879/11.1).
+This advice has been prepared in relation to the latest version of the Bill (PCO 21638/4.0).
 We will provide you with further advice if the final version includes amendments that affect the conclusions in this advice. - 3.
 We have concluded that the Bill appears to be consistent with the rights and freedoms affirmed in the Bill of Rights Act.
 In reaching that conclusion, we have considered the consistency of the Bill with s 14 (freedom of expression).
 Our analysis is set out below.